nataddrho/digiball_studio/README.md

 5. Run `source venv/bin/activate` to activate this virtual environment
 6. Run `pip install -r requirements.txt` to install project dependencies
 7. Run `python main.py`

+## How to update requirements.txt
+1. Navigate to the project directory in a terminal and activate the virtualenv (step 5 above)
+2. Run `pip freeze > requirements.txt`

 ## How To Generate Data for DigiBall Studio